pvcraven/2019_spring_web_dev/source/final/knouse/index.rst

 Optimization 5
 ~~~~~~~~~~~~~~
-The fifth optimization is that all CSS must be inline and size bound.
+The fifth optimization is that all CSS(Cascading Style Sheets) must be inline and size bound.
 CSS blocks
 all rendering, this causes the page load to get bloated.
 In AMP pages, only
 inline styles are allowed.
 This helps reduce the number of HTTP requests.
 The
 inline style sheet has a max size of 50kb, which is big enough for good looking